-WG N° B5.63 Name of Conven or: Massimo PETRINI (IT) Technical Issues # (2): 6 Strategic Directions # (3): 1, 2 The WG applies to distribution networks (4): Yes Title of the Group: Protection, Automation and Control System Asset Management Scope, deliverables and proposed time sc hedule of the Group: Background : Control System (PACS) and the growing a technologies in Protection, Automation and availability of remote access will (and already agement approach for PACS.
-On-Line availability for each IED and o Local and remote s Local and remote c Growing use of sta of setting, firmwar ther components o storage of these dat on-line access enab ndardised data forr rised by the following aspects: e- and hardware version, and configuration files f the PACS. ta and their history and modifications / updates. bling real-time up- and downloading of this data. mats (e.g. based on IEC61850). e, firmware and software versions All stakeholders should ad apt their PACS ass set management solution to this new context.
-Management needs and re and the demand for real-tin increase.
-PACS asset man requirements include cybe store, manage, edit, filter, It will be necessary to keep equirements are als me PACS configura nagement work flow r security, interope review, share, requ p large libraries org nake collections wit formats, and expectations, PACS Asset so growing and changing.
-As the complexity ation and setting data grow, storage needs ws also become increasingly mobile.
-The rability of tools, reliability and the possibility to uest, approve and deliver PACS data and files. yanized, view file and folder sizes, select files hout duplicating files, and create Web portfolios A company asset management policy should also take into consideration the evolution of PACS during their whole life cycle: configuration tools and PACS themselves should be developed keeping in mind the possibility of future extension, modification and functional upgrading until complete system refurbishment.
+WG N° B5.63 Name of Convenor : Massimo PETRINI (IT) E-mail address: massimo.petrini@terna.it Technical Issues # (2): 6 Strategic Directions # (3): 1, 2 The WG applies to distribution networks (4): Yes Title of the Group: Protection, Automation and Control System Asset Management Scope, deliverables and proposed time schedule of the Group: Background : The introduction of communication based technologies in Protection, Automation and Control System (PACS) and the growing availability of remote access will (and already does) have a huge impact on the asset management approach for PACS.
+The evolution which is under way is characterised by the following aspects: On-Line availability of setting, firmware- and hardware version, and configuration files for each IED and other components of the PACS.
+Local and remote storage of these data and their history and modifications / updates.
+Local and remote on-line access enabling real-time up- and downloading of this data.
+Growing use of standardised data formats (e.g. based on IEC61850).
+Growing variety of deployed hardware, firmware and software versions All stakeholders should adapt their PACS asset management solution to this new context.
+Along with changing delivery methods, sizes, formats, and expectations, PACS Asset Management needs and requirements are also growing and changing.
+As the complexity and the demand for real-time PACS configuration and setting data grow, storage needs increase.
+PACS asset management work flows also become increasingly mobile.
+The requirements include cyber security, interoperability of tools, reliability and the possibility to store, manage, edit, filter, review, share, request, approve and deliver PACS data and files.
+It will be necessary to keep large libraries organized, view file and folder sizes, select files across multiple projects, make collections without duplicating files, and create Web portfolios for configuration proofing and review.
+A company asset management policy should also take into consideration the evolution of PACS during their whole life cycle: configuration tools and PACS themselves should be developed keeping in mind the possibility of future extension, modification and functional upgrading until complete system refurbishment.
 Moreover, it should define the different roles (what should be done by the utilities and what needs the support of the vendor): this has an impact also on the specification and development phases.
-Scope: The aim of the WG is to assess and describe the different internal and external drive
+Scope: The aim of the WG is to assess and describe the different internal and external drivers.